Message Board Forums for Teachers

 AtoZTeacherStuff was the first set of message boards I used back in 2001, and I have several longtime internet buddies on AtoZ who helped me through many rough times and transitions.
 The site’s creator, Amanda, is an amazing and resourceful woman who carefully moderates the forums and makes sure the entire website is full of useful and relevant resources for teachers.
 The message board archives are fully searchable, so you can find ideas on nearly any topic.
 Because members post personal profiles and interact regularly, there is a great sense of community at AtoZ and a positive, encouraging tone to the discussions.

 The Cornerstone yGroup (Yahoo Group) is different from the other message boards because you join via email, then you choose how you want to be updated (by visiting the web page, getting a daily digest via email or an individual email every time someone posts, or getting email updates from the group’s creator, which is moi).
-There are nearly 1,000 members right now, and I’m constantly amazed at the ideas they share.
+There are over 1,000 members right now, and I’m constantly amazed at the ideas they share.
 All are familiar with my website and book, so if you have questions about implementing any of The Cornerstone ideas, you can find out what works for other teachers and the modifications they’ve tried.
 I love to run new ideas by the yGroup because I know I can count on the members to point me in the right direction.

 Find more resources to support you in your teaching on the Professional Development page